sagemath/sagewiki_to_gh-2022-10-10/combinat.md

   - [[http:/combinat/Mercurial|Technical background on the Sage-Combinat patch server (messy)]].

+ - Have a look and participate to [[http:/combinat/DesignDiscussion|design discussions]]

  - Contribute to the list of [[http:/combinat/Weirdness|quirks and weirdness issues]] in the {{{*-Combinat}}} design;